 Providing Full Lost Wages and Future Loss of Income

 The amount of lost wages is typically an easy amount to calculate.
 However, you will want to also determine the future loss of income if you are unable to return to work due to a temporary or permanent disability.

-Contacting a car accident lawyers at the Law Offices of Anidjar & Levine at 1-800-747-3733 can help you determine your future loss of income and provide that to the insurance company on your behalf.
+Contacting a car accident lawyer at the Law Offices of Anidjar & Levine can help you determine your future loss of income.
+We can also provide that number to the insurance company on your behalf.

 The negotiation process can take a considerable amount of time.
 Patience typically pays off if the settlement offers are staggeringly low.
-Having a victim that is willing to “walk away” from negotiations and file a lawsuit can increase the chances that an insurance company will raise their settlement offer.
+Having a victim willing to “walk away” from negotiations and file a lawsuit can increase the chances that an insurance company will raise their settlement offer.

 If you are unwilling to wait for a larger settlement, you are always free to take any settlement offer the insurance company provides you.
 However, we suggest that you run all offers by our team first.